isc-projects/bind9/README.md

 #### BIND 9.11.2

-BIND 9.11.1 is a maintenance release, and addresses the security flaw disclosed in CVE-2017-3140.
+BIND 9.11.1 is a maintenance release, and addresses the security flaws disclosed in CVE-2017-3140 and CVE-2017-3141.
 It also addresses several bugs related to the use of an LMDB database to store data related to zones added via `rndc addzone` or catalog zones.

 ### <a name="build"/> Building BIND